HsKA-OSGIS/geobase-back/readme.md

  <a href="https://odlinfo.bfs.de/ODL/EN/service/data-interface/data-interface_node.html">Data Interface Page of BfS Website</a>

 ## Front-end: OpenLayers + Vite
-1. To visualise the map in website, firstly go to the directory of project in terminal and run the following code (requires Node 14+):
+1. To visualise the map in website, firstly go to the directory of project in terminal and run the following code (requires Node 14+): <br>
    <code>npm install</code><br>
    <code>npm start</code><br>